jbboltz123/Boston_housing_project/README.md

 In addition, you will need to be able to run an iPython Notebook to complete this project.

-## Code

-Template code is provided in the `boston_housing.ipynb` notebook file.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested throughout the notebook.

 ## Run

-In a terminal/command window, go to the top-level project directory `boston_housing/` (that contains this README).
+In a terminal/command window, go to the top-level directory containing your `boston_housing.ipynb` file (that also contains this README).
 Then run:

 ```ipython notebook boston_housing.ipynb```